nordic-institute/X-Road/CONTRIBUTING.md

 [optional footer(s)]
 ```

-message should be formatted below:
+The message should be formatted as follows:

+- Separate subject from body with a blank line.
 - Do not end the line with a period.
 - Capitalize the line and each paragraph.
 - Use the imperative mood in the subject line.